Puberty blocker: China

 The 2022 'Chinese expert consensus on multidisciplinary treatment of gender identity disorder' recommends puberty blockers as a treatment for transgender youth.
-As of 2025, there are 7 medical centers that provide treatment to transgender youth and 3 of those offer puberty suppression as a treatment option.
+As of 2025, there are 7 medical centers that provide treatment to transgender youth in China and 3 of those offer puberty suppression as a treatment option.

 Denmark

 Danish guidelines published in 2023 recommend the use of puberty blockers on transgender patients at either Tanner stage two or three, as a means of buying time for patients to consider their gender more fully before making a decision.

 Finland

 In 2020, Finland revised its guidelines to prioritise psychotherapy over medical transition.
 However, these guidelines are a recommendation, not a mandate.
 The Council for Choices in Health Care allows the use of puberty blockers in transgender children after a case-by-case assessment if there are no medical contraindications.

 France

 Transgender children in France are eligible for puberty blockers with parental permission at any age.

 In 2022, France's Académie Nationale de Médecine urged caution when considering puberty blockers due to potential side effects, including "impact on growth, bone weakening, [and] risk of infertility".
 This change to the guidelines has not changed actual practice.

 In late 2024, the French Society of Pediatric Endocrinology and Diabetology released the country's first ever guidelines for medical care of trans youth, in which they recommended patients who have hit at least Tanner stage 2 to receive puberty blockers along with calcium and vitamin D supplements.